 Evaluate What Really Holds Your Productivity Back

-It’s tempting to boil productivity down into a few key metrics and action items, but the reality is that productivity is often a moving target—and affected by many factors, from sleep to motivational styles.
+It’s tempting to boil productivity down into a few key metrics and action items.
+Still, the reality is that productivity is often a moving target—and affected by many factors, from sleep to motivational styles.
 If you’re unhappy with your productivity levels, start by addressing why you’re struggling to get your work done and find a solution that helps you tackle that problem.
 The more curious and open you are, the easier it will be to find a solution.